isradeleon/flexboxlayout/README.md

 Minimal CSS library to help you quickly start using all Flexbox properties.

 ## Features
-* Autoprefixed for better browser support
+* Already prefixed
 * Production ready
-* Only 2K size
+* Lightweight: only 2K size

 ## Built with